mwagenfuehr/XceedToolkitRichTextBoxIssueExample/README.md

 ### Example 05

 This is just an example using the default `RichTextBox` that is implemented within WPF.
 Here you don't have any way to change a `TextFormatter` so I didn't change any property.
 Here you won't get any errors aswell.
-Initializing and typing are free from Exception.
+Initializing and typing are free from Exceptions.

 ## Conclusion